winstonlarson/old_website/portfolio.md

 Protectable intellectual property is a crucial piece of any corporate strategy for creating a long-term differentiated position in a market.
 Patent valuation has arisen as a critical component of legal cases, startup valuations, and measuring R&D productivity.
 There are many approaches to patent valuation, but a common method examines the number of patents citing a given patent (called “forward cites”).
 A patent with many forward cites is generally more valuable since it was likely the genesis of continued innovation.
 One can therefore measure a patent’s value relative to similar patents by comparing its number of forward cites with other patents in the same patent class.

 I created software that uses the USPTO website to find the find the information needed to value a patent.
 For a given class of patents, I scrape the key information for each patent (i.e. patent number, title, abstract, assignee, and file date) as well as all of the forward cites for that class.
+The data generated can then be used to compare patent values.

 [Read more about my work on valuing patents](/patents)